 When importing a bad worker file we don't have an error in the UI (DRS-5544)

 When importing a worker file, the UI did not report to the user if there were any records which failed to import.
-This now correctly produces an error log.
+This now correctly produces an error log in the result file.

 Unable to update completion status (DRS-5540)